 Even though there are minor differences between the three, many people interchangeably use the terms prolapsed disc, herniated disc, and bulging disc.
 Intervertebral discs are present between the spinal cord vertebrae.
 The Annulus Fibrosus is a thick layer of tissue surrounding each intervertebral disc.
 The inner layer, known as the “Nucleus Pulposus,” is fluid.
 It has a similar consistency to a jelly doughnut.
 The spinal column consists of these vertebrae with discs placed between them.
 The spinal column contains the spinal cord and all the nerves that supply to the body.

-What is a Prolapsed Disc?
+What Is A Prolapsed Disc?

 When a disc prolapses, the inner liquid layer presses on the outer thick tissue layer.
 This protrusion puts pressure on a spinal nerve root, resulting in pain, numbness, or weakness.
 Because of mobility, the most common prolapsed discs happen in the lower back (the lumbar portion of the spine).
 Radiating nerve pain can occur when a disc prolapses in the lumbar spine.
 The pain originates in the prolapsed disc location but is felt in another part of the body (typically the lower limbs or groin).